aregtech/areg-sdk/docs/wiki/msvc-integrate.md

 4. **Build the `example` Project**:
    Since the example code includes a direct link to the `areg` library (`#pragma comment(lib, "areg")`), no additional configuration is needed.
 Build the `example` project and run it.

+Also see [Installing and Using AREG SDK with vcpkg Package Manager](./areg-package.md) for more details.

 ### Integrate as Git Submodule

 1. **Define Submodule**:
    Add the `areg-sdk` as a submodule by creating a `.gitmodules` file in your project:
    ```plaintext
    [submodule "areg-sdk"]
      path = areg-sdk